-After knowing about ls command for listing entries inside the directory, we are now moving to creating a directory in Linux system.
-On Linux, we can use mkdir command.
+Let's check how to create a directory in Linux system.
+On Linux, we can use 'mkdir' command.
 Mkdir is short for “make directory”.
-In this article, we show 5 usages of mkdir command.

 You can type mkdir directly from your console to use it.